-To protect child safety on the internet, the District complies with federal and state laws including, but not limited to, the Children's Internet Protection Act (CIPA) whereby the district uses Internet filters and blocks websites to protect children from harmful online content.
+To protect child safety on the internet, the District complies with federal and state laws including, but not limited to, the Children's Internet Protection Act (CIPA) whereby the District uses Internet filters and blocks websites to protect children from harmful online content.

-Both students and parents need to understand the complex nature of the Internet and its available services.
-The Student Acceptable Use Policy (AUP) provides students and parents with the rules and guidelines set forth to ensure the safety of all students who would like to access the Internet.
+Both students and families need to understand the complex nature of the Internet and its available services.
+The Student Acceptable Use Policy (AUP) provides students and families with the rules and guidelines set forth to ensure the safety of all students who would like to access the Internet.
 Parents and students are asked to review and sign the AUP annually to acknowledge their understanding of the responsible use of District Information Systems, including the proper use of computers and the Internet.
 A copy of the AUP is located on the District website www.rialto.k12.ca.us under Families, Parent Information.
-Additional resources regarding Online Internet Safety can be found www.commonsensemedia.org/ parent-concerns.